How To Run Faster: 15 Expert Tips To Boost Speed and Performance

 Cross-training is one of the best ways for runners to build endurance and add volume to their training program while minimizing the risk of injury.

-Essentially, cross-training can serve as a preventive measure against injuries by reducing the impact forces on your muscles, joints, bones, tendons, and ligaments, adding variation to the repetitive stresses imposed by distance running, and correcting muscle imbalances by strengthening opposing muscles worked by running.
+Essentially, cross-training can serve as a preventive measure against injuries by reducing the impact forces on your muscles, joints, bones, tendons, and ligaments, adding variety to the repetitive stresses imposed by distance running, and correcting muscle imbalances by strengthening opposing muscles used during running.ย

 The best cross-training workouts for runners complement the muscular demands of running using opposing muscles or different movement patterns.

-For example, cycling puts different demands on your quads, glutes, hip flexors, core muscles, and hamstrings, which can be a good adjunct to running.
+For example, cycling puts different demands on your quads, glutes, hip flexors, core muscles, and hamstrings, making it a good adjunct to running.

 #12: Get Enough Sleep

-Sleep is essential to recovering from all of the mileage, speed work, strength training, cross-training, and everyday physical activity you are doing.
+Sleep is essential for recovering from all the mileage, speed work, strength training, cross-training, and everyday physical activity you do.

 A runner.